 Philips initiated this massive recall after being forced to acknowledge the overwhelming evidence that the sound abatement foam used in the machines was breaking down and causing users to inhale tiny particles of harmful chemicals.
 The polyurethane sound abatement foam (called “PE-PUR”) was used in the CPAP devices to dampen sound and vibration.

-When the recall was announced, Philips admitted that the PE-PUR foam in its CPAP machines had a tendency to rapidly degrade over time.
-Once the PE-PUR foam in the began to degrade it began releasing tiny particles into the air pathways of the device.
-These chemical particles would then be inhaled by the CPAP user all night long as the slept.
+When the recall was announced, Philips admitted that the PE-PUR foam in its CPAP machines tended to rapidly degrade over time.
+Once the PE-PUR foam began to degrade it began releasing tiny particles into the air pathways of the device.
+These chemical particles would then be inhaled by the CPAP user all night long as they slept.